CraftAcademyLabs/ca_course/library_challenge/library_challenge.md

 Instructions
 -------
 Read this entire README carefully and follow all instructions.
+Go to [CraftAcademy/library-challenge](https://github.com/CraftAcademy/library-challenge) and fork that repository to your own GitHub account.

 * Challenge time: this weekend, until Monday 9am
 * Feel free to use Google, Stack Overflow, your notes, previously written code, books, etc. but work on your own